dougestey/GLOSS/README.md

 # Gloss

-a Guided List Of Star Systems.
+Guided List Of Star Systems.

 The dream: a rich but performant nav computer for space travel.
 Designed for EVE Online with small touchscreen displays in mind.